Tensor decompositions for learning latent variable models: Discussion

-We thank Boaz Barak, Dean Foster, Jon Kelner, and Greg Valiant for helpful discussions.
+\acks{ We thank Boaz Barak, Dean Foster, Jon Kelner, and Greg Valiant for helpful discussions.
+We are also grateful to Hanzhang Hu, Drew Bagnell, and Martial Hebert for alerting us of an issue with Theorem~\ref{thm:variational} and suggesting a simple fix.
 This work was completed while DH was a postdoctoral researcher at Microsoft Research New England, and partly while AA, RG, and MT were visiting the same lab.
-AA is supported in part by the NSF Award CCF-1219234, AFOSR Award FA9550-10-1-0310 and the ARO Award W911NF-12-1-0404.
+AA is supported in part by the NSF Award CCF-1219234, AFOSR Award FA9550-10-1-0310 and the ARO Award W911NF-12-1-0404. }

-\section{Fixed-point and variational characterizations of orthogonal tensor decompositions}
+\section{Fixed-Point and Variational Characterizations of Orthogonal Tensor Decompositions}